Ensembl/ensembl-hive/docs/dev/development_guidelines.rst

 * *MeadowInterfaceVersion* is the major version of the Meadow interface.
 It follows semantic versioning, e.g. is incremented whenever an incompatible change is introduced.
-Meadows with a different major version number are listed as *incompatible*
+Meadows with a different major version number are listed as *incompatible*.
 * The interface for guest languages is versioned in a similar manner.
-  *GuestLanguageInterfaceVersion* is the major version number, and is incremented whenever an incompatible change is introduced. *GuestLanguage* wrappers with a different major version number are listed as *incompatible*
+  *GuestLanguageInterfaceVersion* is the major version number, and is incremented whenever an incompatible change is introduced. *GuestLanguage* wrappers with a different major version number are listed as *incompatible*.

 Releases, code branching and GIT
 --------------------------------